xot/ssst/README.md

 # Input

 SSST processes markdown files containing posts or pages.
-SSST expects these files to start with a YAML block containing at least the post/page title (using the `title:` key) and date (using the `date:` key).
+SSST expects these files to start with a YAML block containing at least the post/page title (using the `title:` key).
+Posts also have a date (using the `date:` key).
+Pages do not.
 Values for these keys are  strings (enclosed by single quotes).

 The string used as date must either be specified as ISO 8601 dates (like yyyy-mm-dd) or can be specified like this example 'Sun, 19 Apr 2020 08:42:00 +0000'